-How does having a Policy for Touch help?
+How does having a written policy help?

-Before going further, it’s important to note that the professional organisation I am a member of – the ISM – suggests:
+The professional organisation I am a member of – the ISM – suggests:

 “Physical contact between teachers and pupils is only appropriate in very limited circumstances.
 Teachers should consider using other strategies such as demonstrating for the student to copy.”

-However, the ISM advice goes on to say:
+The ISM advice goes on to say:

 “If a teacher intends to use any physical contact in their teaching, they should state this in writing before lessons begin and ask the parent or guardian to sign that they have read the document.
 Explain the type of touch involved, where on the body and why, and make sure the pupil is aware of the reason for physical contact.
 Explain this orally to parents, guardians and pupils, and keep them informed of any need to modify the type of touch required as pupils progress.”